fkdads/VLM_subtitling/README.md

 access to a dlib version with CUDA 11.8.
 You can use the bash script `dataset/dlib_setup_with_cuda_support.sh` to install dlib with CUDA support manually, after setting up CUDA and cuDNN.

+Label-studio requires PostgreSQL version 11.5 or SQLite version 3.35 or higher.

-The provided code is tested on Windows 11.
+The provided code is tested on Windows 11 and with Python 3.10.0.

 ## Tasks and Experiments